-Consistent with our Board's review of our corporate governance principles and focus on promoting certain governance best practices, our Board established the Nominating and Corporate Governance Committee in 2019.
 The current members of the Nominating and Corporate Governance Committee are Ms. Ahlman, Messrs.
-Fisch, Fleishman, Hendrickson, White and Zannino.
+Fisch, Fleishman (Chair), Hendrickson, White and Zannino.
 All members of the Nominating and Corporate Governance Committee meet the applicable independence standards under Nasdaq corporate governance standards.

-The Nominating and Corporate Governance Committee, among other things: (i) manages the process of identifying and screening potential director candidates to the Board, including candidates recommended by stockholders and filling vacancies consistent with the criteria approved by the Board; (ii) recommends director candidates to the Board; (iii) reviews the effectiveness of and recommends modifications as appropriate to the Company's process and criteria (including experience, qualifications, attributes, diversity or skills in light of the Company's business and structure) used to evaluate Board membership and director independence; (iv) reviews disclosures concerning director and nominee's experience, qualifications, attributes or skills that led to the decision that each director or nominee should serve as a director; (v) evaluates and makes a recommendation to the Board whether directors qualify as independent; (vi) reviews periodically the committee structure and leadership and recommends any changes to the Board; (vii) reviews the design of new director orientation and continuing education for all directors in conjunction with Company management; and (viii) develops the methodology for annual self-evaluations of the Board, its committees and management.
+The Nominating and Corporate Governance Committee, among other items: (i) manages the process of identifying and screening potential director candidates to the Board, including candidates recommended by stockholders and filling vacancies consistent with the criteria approved by the Board; (ii) recommends director candidates to the Board; (iii) reviews the effectiveness of and recommends modifications as appropriate to the Company's process and criteria (including experience, qualifications, attributes, diversity or skills in light of the Company's business and structure) used to evaluate Board membership and director independence; (iv) reviews disclosures concerning director and nominee's experience, qualifications, attributes or skills that led to the decision that each director or nominee should serve as a director; (v) evaluates and makes a recommendation to the Board whether directors qualify as independent; (vi) reviews periodically the committee structure and leadership and recommends any changes to the Board; (vii) reviews the design of new director orientation and continuing education for all directors in conjunction with Company management; and (viii) develops the methodology for annual self-evaluations of the Board, its committees and executive management.

-In recommending director candidates, the Nominating and Corporate Governance Committee considers whether the candidates possess the required skill sets and fulfill the qualification requirements of directors approved by the Board, including independence, sound judgment, business specialization, technical skills, diversity and other desired qualities.
+In recommending director candidates, the Nominating and Corporate Governance Committee considers whether the candidates possess the required skill sets and fulfill the qualification requirements of directors approved by the Board, including independence, sound judgment, business specialization, technical skills, diversity, and other desired qualities.
+As discussed below, in 2021, our Board of Directors upon the recommendation of our Nominating and Corporate Governance Committee, adopted a so-called "Rooney Rule," requiring that we or search firms we engage to recruit directors must include qualified candidates with a diversity of race/ethnicity and gender in the initial pool from which the Committee selects director candidates, and adopted a diversity policy for director candidates.